Skip to content

 poly branch create

 Creates a new branch.
-By default the branch is sourced from sandbox main.
+By default the branch is sourced from the project's main branch (the sandbox environment).

 Flag Description

---env, --environment Source the new branch from a deployment snapshot instead of sandbox main.
+--env, --environment Source the new branch from a deployed environment snapshot instead of main.
 Choices: sandbox, pre-release, live.

 --force, -f Force branch creation even if there are uncommitted local changes on main.